chrishkchris/singa/doc/en/docs/distributed training.md

 ## Instruction to Use:

-SINGA supports two ways to launch the distributed training, namely (I) MPI (Message Passing Interface) and (II) python multiprocessing.
+SINGA supports two ways to launch the distributed training, namely I. MPI (Message Passing Interface) and II. python multiprocessing.

 ### I. Using MPI